edgio-docs/edgio-docs/src/pages/guides/reference/layer0_migration.md

 ## DNS will Need Updating for Custom Domains {/*dns-will-need-updating-for-custom-domains*/}

 If you have a custom domain pointing to {{ PRODUCT }}, you will need to update your A/CNAME record.
 To obtain the new network details, navigate to {{ APP_URL }} and go to your site.
 Click the _Environments_ tab and choose the environment that has the custom domain.
-From there, click on the _Domain Configuration_ tab.
+From there, click on the _Configuration_ tab and scroll down to the _Domains_ section.
+Click _Configure_ next to the domain you wish to update.

 You will see two different DNS configurations.
 If you are using a sub-domain, you will need to update the CNAME record with the value provided.
 If you are using an apex domain, you will need to update the A records to match the Anycast IP addresses listed.